shukriadams/arewedown/README.md

 #### Default watcher settings

 - Watchers have a default interval of 1 minute.
-You can override any watcher's default with any valid cronmask.
+You can override any watcher's default with any valid cronmask (masks must be in quotes, this is a YML quirk).
-- YML imposes restrictions on the name of a node.
-You can override the displayed name of a watcher by setting its optional `name` field.
+- The YML node is the default name of a watcher.
+You can provide an display name using the optional `name` field.
 - Watchers, like most other objects in *AreWeDown?* have an optional `enabled` field that defaulst to true.
 Set this to false to disable the watcher.
-- To alert specific people about a watcher failure, use the `recipients` property.
-This is an optional, comma-separated list of names defined in under `recipients`.
-If left empty, all defined recipients will receive alerts for the watcher.
+- To alert specific people about a watcher failure, use `recipients` - this is an optional, comma-separated list of names defined under the top-level `recipients` section.
+If left empty, all recipients will receive alerts for that watcher.

         watchers:
             mytest:
+                # give it fancier name with spaces
-                name : my optional name
+                name : my fancy test name!
+                # run it on a Tuesday only
                 interval: '0 0 * * TUE'
+                # don't run it at all
                 enabled: false
+                # send alerts to these recipients only
                 recipients: BobMcName,someOtherPerson,YetAnotherPerson

 #### Watcher tests

-There are several built-in tests such as
+There are several built-in tests

-- HTTP 200 watcher
+- HTTP status
 - TCP Port open
 - Docker container up
 - Jenkins job passing